signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 All device commands must inherit from [DeviceCommand](DeviceCommand&lt;THost&gt;.cs) or [DeviceCommand&lt;THost,TResult&gt;](DeviceCommandT.cs) if the command generates a result.

-Commands are sent a a device and are executed asynchronously by each device's command loop: developers are isolated from any concurrency issues since all commands (including the [5 basic commands](Basic)) are handled sequentially.
+Commands are sent to a device and are executed asynchronously by each device's command loop: developers are isolated from any concurrency issues since all commands (including the [5 basic commands](Basic)) are handled sequentially.

 ## Command sending